 The industry has faced numerous challenges in 2020, the latest on Sept.
-9, as Husky Energy announced it was hitting pause on the future of its $2.2 billion West White Rose extension project, saying it needed government financial support to continue.
+9, when Husky Energy announced it was hitting pause on the future of its $2.2-billion West White Rose extension project, saying it needed government financial support to continue.

-A day later, Newfoundland and Labrador's Finance Minister Siobhan Coady said the province could not agree to the 'tremendous investment' it asked for.
+A day later, Newfoundland and Labrador Finance Minister Siobhan Coady said the province could not agree to the 'tremendous investment' it asked for.

-Young said she has been a part of the industry for a decade, but has seen more layoffs in the last six months than she has seen during her entire career.
+Young said she has been a part of the industry for a decade, but has seen more layoffs in the last six months than during her entire career before that.